enkidevs/curriculum/blockchain/blockchain-fundamentals/ethereum-ii/erc20-tokens.md

 ## Revision

-Does the ERC20 standard define the actual implementation of the `balanceOf` function?
+ERC20 standard defines the actual implementation of the `balanceOf` function?

 ???